measurement-factory/squid-notes/thumbs.md

 ----

-New squid.conf directives should look like this:
+<a name="admin-cfgdev-new-directive"></a>New squid.conf directives should look like this:
 ----

 1. directive name